otagobioinformaticsspringschool/2022-obss-day3/_episodes/03-genome-properties.md

 mkdir results/
 ```

-What can you tell about the data? {% looking for: .fastq, size, Illumina and ONT.
-You'll note that only one fastq file - which contains both forward and reverse reads. %}
+What can you tell about the data? {% comment %}  looking for: .fastq, size, Illumina and ONT.
+You'll note that only one fastq file - which contains both forward and reverse reads. {% endcomment %}

 ### 3.2 Input data quality assessment